squeaknode/squeaknode-wrapper/docs/instructions.md

 # Instructions for Squeaknode

-You can login using the username `squeaknode-admin` Your admin password can be found on the properties page.
+You can login using the username `squeaknode-admin`.

+Your admin password can be found on the properties page.

 # Detailed instructions and suggested steps from Squeaknode support